bstaber/rustineers/book/src/kernel_ridge_regression/hparams_tuning.md

 # Hyperparameter tuning with LOO-CV

-This section focuses on hyperparameter selection for Kernel Ridge Regression (KRR), specifically tuning the kernel lengthscale using Leave-One-Out Cross-Validation (LOO-CV).
+This section focuses on hyperparameter selection for tuning the kernel lengthscale using Leave-One-Out Cross-Validation (LOO-CV).
 We implement two key functions in the `model_selection.rs` module:

 - `loo_cv_error`: computes the LOO-CV error for a given model and training dataset.
 - `tune_lengthscale`: evaluates multiple candidate lengthscales and returns the one with the lowest LOO-CV error.